gangqinxiansheng/formwork/README.md

 - Python 2.7+ version, better 3.6 version

+## Advantage
+- Improve the development efficiency of flask dynamic website, you can run a flask website with complex file structure in two steps
+- Greatly reduces the probability of encountering bugs during flask development
+- Lightweight, easy to read, easy to use, easy to run
+- File tutorial is easy to find and clear
+- Encapsulates mysql related functions, because mysql is widely used in the generation environment.
+It makes up for the deficiency that SQLAlchemy can only use sqlite in the official flask document.
+- Defines a relatively standard flask file structure, allowing complex dynamic website development to follow

 ## Join us

 Your help is more than welcome!
 Even just open an issue to ask a question may greatly help others.